Jaws (film): Adaptations

 The film has inspired two theme park rides: one at Universal Studios Florida, which closed in January 2012, and one at Universal Studios Japan.
 There is also an animatronic version of a scene from the film on the Studio Tour at Universal Studios Hollywood.

-Several video games have been based on the film: 1987's Jaws, developed by LJN for the Nintendo Entertainment System; 2006's Jaws Unleashed by Majesco Entertainment for the Xbox, PlayStation 2, and PC; and 2011's Jaws: Ultimate Predator, also by Majesco, for the Nintendo 3DS and Wii.
+Several video games have been based on the film: 1987's Jaws, developed by LJN for the Nintendo Entertainment System; 2006's Jaws Unleashed by Majesco for the Xbox, PlayStation 2, and PC; and 2011's Jaws: Ultimate Predator, also by Majesco, for the Nintendo 3DS and Wii.
 In 2009, an officially licensed slot machine premiered, and in 2010, a mobile game was released for the iPhone.

 In 2017, video game developer Zen Studios released a virtual pinball adaptation of the film as part of the Universal Classics add-on pack for the virtual pinball game Pinball FX 3.
 This table features 3D figures of Quint and Jaws, with the opportunity to play missions from either character's perspective.
 This table was remastered for Pinball FX on March 31, 2022.
 Stern Pinball produced a physical Jaws-themed pinball cabinet in 2024.

 The film has inspired two musical adaptations: JAWS: The Musical!
 (2002) and Giant Killer Shark: The Musical, which premiered in 2006 at the Toronto Fringe Festival.

 Lego released a set based on the scene where Bruce attacks the Orca with Chief Martin Brody, Matt Hooper, and Sam Quint.
 The set was released in August 2024 and features 1,497 pieces.